loveencounterflow/intervoke/README.md

   'outer' value, not the element value; this is because `or` has lowest priority.
 Therefore, `list_of_integers_or_text x` holds when `x` is either a list of whole numbers or, alternatively, any string (text).
-* To describe alternatives for elements, declare a custom type: `declare.frobs 'integer_or_text';
+* To describe alternatives for elements, declare a custom type: `declare.frob 'integer_or_text';
   isa.list_of_frobs x` will hold when all (if any) elements in list `x` are either integers or texts.

 <!-- * to describe alternatives for elements, connect element phrases with the connective `or_of`, as in